CICADA8-Research/COMThanasia/README.md

 --file <output> - output filename.
 Default: output.csv --from <clsid> - start exploring clsids from this clsid. (for ex. default enum from 1 to 9. with --from 4 will be from 4 to 9)
 --session <session> - use if you want to check Cross-Session Activation in a specific session.
 Useful only with 'Run as interactive user COM objects'
+--target <CLSID> - analyze this CLSID
 -h/--help - shows this screen
 ```
 - `--file` - name of the file to which information about COM objects will be output;
 - `--from` - there are a lot of CLSIDs on a Windows system.
 If you do not want the tool to look at all CLSIDs starting from the first, you can specify the CLSID to start with, for example, `--from {50FDBB99-5C92-495E-9E81-E2C2F48CDDA}`
 - `--session` - try to instantiate an object in someone else's session
+- `--target` - analyze only one target clsid

 ### Usage
 Example: